-A beautiful ornamental and fruiting shrub, York American Elderberry has very large clusters of striking, creamy-white flowers are followed by huge crops of large, purplish-black berries and lovely yellow fall color.
+A beautiful ornamental and fruiting shrub, York American Elderberry bears very large clusters of striking, creamy-white flowers which are followed by huge crops of large, purplish-black berries and lovely yellow fall color.
 York’s berries make delicious pies, jelly, and wine.

 Latin Name: Sambucus canadensis